ramadis/carpul/README.md

 ## Comments

 * A user can't search for his/her own trips
-* The earnings for a trip are calculated taking into account the amount of people registered for a trip and the cost per passenger.
+* The earnings for a trip you own are calculated taking into account the amount of people registered for a trip and the cost per passenger. (# passengers with reservations * cost per passenger)
 * Trips are only reviewable after the arrival time.
 If you review one, it won't display anymore in your profile.

 ## Credits